 It’s even more important to train speakers for hybrid events than for face-to-face because the attention span of remote attendees is shorter, speakers must be more engaging.
 They must acknowledge remote attendees and look at the camera.
 The loss of physical connection requires speakers to develop new skills to engage.
 The camera is your friend.
 So, you’ve got to attend to that camera, and remember there are people with interest in your event on the other side of it.

 Meetings Cannibalization is a myth.
 Given time and budget, delegates still prefer face-to-face meetings.
 But, organizations are still afraid.
 About 37 percent of meeting professionals say that they face skepticism from stakeholders who think that hybrid will eat away at face-to-face events, which speaks to the need of more education and bench marking.

 Meeting professionals are measuring hybrid events in the same ways as traditional events.
 Metrics include inputs (number of viewers, social media interactions) and delegate satisfaction, which are both easier to gather online than face-to-face.
 However, digital event tools allow the collection of far more in-depth data that, if used effectively, can facilitate more output-driven metric.

 Live, in-person events are certainly an integral part of most marketing communications plans; however, there is no denying that hybrid events have certainly earned a permanent place and a bigger piece of the budget.
 Handled well and properly planned, both the “live” and virtual event experiences can be mutually compatible, with one serving to enhance the other to derive optimal reach and results.

-Communiqué Conferencing, Inc. is the global leader in conferencing and virtual event solutions to small and mid-sized businesses and the world’s leading enterprises.
+Communiqué Conferencing, Inc. is the global leader in virtual event solutions to small and mid-sized businesses and the world’s leading enterprises.
 We offer a wide range of virtual and hybrid event solutions to either replace or extend physical conferences, seminars and trade shows.